YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

     using Yarn.Unity;

+Yarn dialogue is created using the [Yarn editor](http://github.com/infiniteammoinc/Yarn), and the resulting dialogue is stored as `.json` assets in the Unity project.
+If you are using Linux and wish to use the Yarn editor, you will first need to [install](https://nwjs.io/downloads/) or [build](https://github.com/nwjs/nw.js/blob/nw22/docs/For%20Developers/Building%20NW.js.md) nw.js then attempt to build the Yarn editor. **NOTE AT THIS STAGE, BUILDING NW.JS HAS NOT BEEN ATTEMPTED BY US AND MAY SET YOUR COMPUTER ON FIRE**.

-Additionally, you store your Yarn files as `.json` assets in your Unity projects.
-These can be stored anywhere - you simply provide add them to the `DialogueRunner`'s inspector.
+The Yarn dialogue files can be stored anywhere inside the project hierarchy - you simply provide add them to the `DialogueRunner`'s inspector.
 You can also call `AddScript` on the `DialogueRunner` at runtime; this is useful for cases such as spawning a character who comes with additional dialogue - all that needs to happen is the character then pass their Yarn script to the `DialogueRunner`.

 ### Create the Unity project